 Eagle Butte Man Sentenced on Methamphetamine and Firearm Charges

-United States Attorney Randolph J. Seiler announced that an Eagle Butte, South Dakota, man convicted of Conspiracy to Distribute a Controlled Substance and Possession of a Firearm by a Prohibited Person was sentenced on July 17, 2017, by U.S. District Judge Roberto A. Lange.
+United States Attorney Randolph J. Seiler announced that an Eagle Butte, South Dakota man convicted of Distribution of a Controlled Substance and Possession of a Firearm by a Prohibited Person was sentenced on August 1, 2017, by U.S. District Judge Roberto A. Lange.

-Charlie Warren Marshall, age 27, was sentenced to 78 months in custody and 4 years of supervised release, on each count, to run concurrently, a fine of $1,000, forfeiture of six firearms and ammunition, and a mandatory special assessment to the Federal Crime Victims Fund in the amount of $200.
+Smokey James Jandreau, age 40, was sentenced to 10 months in custody and 3 years of supervised release on each count, to run concurrently, a fine of $1,000, forfeiture of a firearm and ammunition, and a mandatory special assessment to the Federal Crime Victims Fund in the amount of $200.

-This case was investigated by the Federal Bureau of Investigation, the Cheyenne River Sioux Tribe Law Enforcement Services, and the Northern Plains Safe Trails Drug Enforcement Task Force.
+This case was investigated by the Cheyenne River Sioux Tribe Law Enforcement Services Narcotics Division and the Northern Plains Safe Trails Drug Enforcement Task Force.
 Assistant U.S. Attorney SaraBeth Donovan prosecuted the case.